OpenStickCommunity/Hardware/Trains Vewlix Stuff/Vewlix NESiCA NFC Reader/README.md

 1 x NESiCA Reader RGB LED board - [HERE](/Hardware%20files/Gerber%20-%20NESiCA%20Reader%20RGB%20Board.zip)</br>
 1 x Micro SD card breakout for Arduino - https://www.aliexpress.com/item/1005008612163894.html</br>

-For the advanced implemetation you can add an RGB LED board that will make the reader stay `white` and then turn `green` when an allowed card and `red` when a non-allowed card is tapped.
+For the advanced implementation you can add an RGB LED board that will make the reader stay `white` and then turn `green` when an allowed card and `red` when a non-allowed card is tapped.

 If you are making the NESiCA Reader RGB LED board you can find the spacer posts [HERE](/3D%20Print%20Files/NESiCA%20Reader%20Bracket%20-%20Short%20Post.stl) and [HERE](/3D%20Print%20Files/NESiCA%20Reader%20Bracket%20-%20Long%20Post.stl).